jurgob/conversation-api-function/README.md

 ```

+2) be sure you have an heroku account:  https://dashboard.heroku.com/apps

+3) insatall the heroku cli with ```npm install -g heroku```

-then you can create an heroku app (be sure you have an heroku account:  https://dashboard.heroku.com/apps)
+4) then you can dowcreate an heroku app :

 ```
-npm install -g heroku
 heroku login
 heroku apps:create my_capi_heroku_app
 ```

-now you can finally push the app live.
+5) now you can finally push the app live.
 ```
 git push heroku main
 ```